prthiaga/mcrouter-wiki/Admin-requests.md

 Config file location (error if configured from string).

 ##### `get __mcrouter__.options`
-List of space-separated option name and value pairs of startup command line options.
+List of space-separated command line options [[internal name|Command line options]] and value pairs.

 ##### `get __mcrouter__.options(num_proxies)`
 The value of a specific option, in this example `num_proxies`.
+The option is specified by its internal name.

 ##### `get __mcrouter__.route(<op>,<key>)`
 List of destination where a given request would be routed to.
 Note that there are no spaces around comma or brackets, as the whole `__mcrouter__...` string must be a valid memcache key.